BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 4. Communication

 Can you explain your thinking clearly and concisely?
-BCG's interviewer-led format makes communication visible at every step, not just the final recommendation.
+BCG's candidate-led format makes communication visible at every step, not just the final recommendation, because you are narrating the structure and direction yourself.

 • Lead with the answer, then support it: "Revenue decline is driven by volume loss in the enterprise segment.
 Here's why..."